oat-im/pulsenet-udp/CPP-MANUAL.md

 3.  **Structured Logging (If Supported by Implementation):**
     While the basic interface uses strings, concrete `Logger` implementations might support structured logging (key-value pairs).
 If so, prefer it for easier machine parsing.
 The interface itself remains simple.

-**You’re not writing a personal diary.
-You’re instrumenting a system for operations, debugging, and automated analysis.
+**You're not writing a personal diary.
+You're instrumenting a system for operations, debugging, and automated analysis.
 Make your logs count.**

 ---